gemrb/gemrb.github.io/Text-encodings.md

 ## Support for non-ASCII (multibyte) languages

-If you have a multibyte encoded `dialog.tlk` you will have to add the Encoding setting to your gemrb.cfg.
+If you have a multibyte encoded `dialog.tlk` and text doesn't work for you out of the box, you will have to add an encoding setting to your gemrb.cfg.
 Set `Encoding =` to your language and make sure that an ini file matching your language exists under `unhardcoded/shared`.
 If no ini file matching your language exists, one must be created.